FloodRunner/FloodRunner/README.md

 #### Features:

 - <strong>Schedule Flood Element tests</strong>: Easily schedule your flood element tests to ensure your application is being continously tested.
-- <strong>Detailed Results</strong>: View detailed results of your test executions including all log output, screenshots (coming soon) and execution time (coming soon).
+- <strong>Detailed Results</strong>: View detailed results of your test executions including all log output, screenshots and execution time (coming soon).
-- <strong>Integrate with Flood.io (In Progress)</strong>: Leverage Flood.io to run your scripts as load tests.
+- <strong>Integrate with Flood.io (coming soon)</strong>: Leverage Flood.io to run your scripts as load tests.
 - <strong>Secure login and API authorization</strong>: FloodRunner is secured using Auth0.com ensuring that login is secure and that data is completely isolated between users.
 - <strong>Cloud native</strong>: Components are dockerized and designed to run in Kubernetes, including all relevant configuration scripts needed for deployment and configuration.